- Home

 This on campus program is designed for students from all academic backgrounds.
 Whether your degree is in psychology, chemical engineering or English, once you have completed the prerequisite courses for admission, you will be on your way to an MS in Nursing.

 Students complete the pre-licensure Nursing curriculum full time on campus for the first four semesters of the program.
 You will learn from leaders in Nursing and Health Care and be prepared for the registered nurse (NCLEX) exam.
 Upon passing, you will move into the graduate portion of the program, which consists of three components – foundational courses, primary care, and research.
 We prepare students to deliver primary health care to diverse populations across the lifespan.
 Graduates of this program are prepared to take the family nurse practitioner (FNP) national board certification exam (AANP or ANCC).
 Our students find success in positions in primary health care, community care settings, specialty medicine, public health, academia and beyond.
-Graduates of this program are also prepared to enter and in Doctor of Nursing Practice (DNP) programs or PhD programs to further advance their careers.
+Graduates of this program are also prepared to enter Doctor of Nursing Practice (DNP) programs or PhD programs to further advance their careers.

 Admissions Requirements